-‘Vanderpump Rules’ Scheana Marie and Brandi Glanville End Their Years-Long Feud
+‘Vanderpump Rules’ Scheana Marie And Brandi Glanville End Their Years-Long Feud

 “Brandi and Scheana were hanging out throughout the night,” an insider revealed.
 “They were hugging and putting on makeup together.
 They stayed the entire night and enjoyed JoJo’s performance.”

 Brandi Glanville reportedly attended the event with her boyfriend, DJ Friese, and was later seen hanging out with former Real Housewives of Beverly Hills cast member Carlton Gebbia.
-Meanwhile, Scheana Marie was seen spending time with her co-stars, including Lala Kent, Ariana Madix and Tom Sandoval.
+Meanwhile, Scheana Marie was seen spending time with her co-stars, including Lala Kent, Ariana Madix, and Tom Sandoval.

 “[Scheana Marie] and Lala appeared on good terms,” the insider said.
 “There was no drama.”